 What are Awareness Days?

-A national or international awareness day is a date usually set by a major organisation or government to commemorate a public health or ethical cause of importance on a national or international level.
+A national or international awareness day is a date usually set by a major organization or government.
+Awareness days commemorate a public health or ethical cause of importance on a national or international level.
 There are also some awareness days that are just for fun!
 Awareness days can form part of your social media strategy.